ENG 400: Internship

 • share internship experiences in conversation with fellow students and reflect critically and collectively on lessons learned in the workplace;

-• integrate academic and experiential learning to create a presentation, both in person and with a lasting presence online, of the skills and experience they gained.
+• integrate academic and experiential learning to create a presentation (in person, but also involving online components that the student might continue to use in future) of the skills and experience they gained.

 Attending Your Off-Campus Placement

-ENG 400 expects you to work with your off-campus partner organization, proactively and thoroughly, to establish your work schedule within the first week (see “Individual Work Plan,” below) .
-It is up to you to ensure that your scheduled internship hours add up to a total of at least 84, and no more than 92, hours over the course of term, with about 7 hours per week on average.
+ENG 400 expects you to work with your off-campus partner organization, proactively and thoroughly, to establish your work plan/schedule within the first week (see “Individual Work Plan,” below).
+It is up to you to ensure that your scheduled internship hours add up to a total of at least 84, and no more than 90, hours over the course of term, with about 7 hours per week on average.

 If you end up at the end of term with fewer hours than the minimum, your course grade may be reduced; if you exceed 92, you’ll be doing more unpaid work than what is covered by your university credit.

 ENG 400 expects you to educate yourself ahead of time on what your assigned organization expects in terms of professional/mature attire, conduct, and etiquette — as well as to adjust that understanding accordingly once you start attending — and then to exceed, slightly, those expectations.
-Aim to do a bit better, to behave a bit more maturely, and to present yourself a bit more sharply and cleanly than the partner expects you to do.
+Aim to do a bit better, to behave a bit more maturely, and to present yourself a bit more sharply and cleanly than what the partner expects.

-If your attire, conduct, or etiquette leave an impression with your partner organization that you are less than professional, or not ready for professional workplaces, your course grade will be reduced.
+If your attire, conduct, or etiquette leave an impression with your partner organization that you are less than professional, or not ready or mature enough for professional workplaces, your course grade will be reduced.

-Above all, ENG 400 expects you to complete, effectively and with high self-enforced standards of quality, the tasks your internship partner assigns you: by asking for and clarifying what their expectations are for completion, by reporting to them and to Prof. Sergi with updates on your progress, and then by meeting or exceeding those expectations within the timeframe they have assigned you.
+Above all, ENG 400 expects you to complete, effectively and with high self-enforced standards of quality, the tasks your internship partner assigns you.
+It is your responsibility to ask for (and clarify subsequently) what their expectations and standards are for completion, to report to them and to me regularly with updates on your progress, and then to meet or exceed those expectations within the timeframe they have assigned you.
 That includes attending all work sessions, meetings, and events at which they expect you.
-All work and attendance must be done punctually: always aim to arrive a bit early and leave a bit late.
+All work and attendance must be done punctually: aim to arrive a bit earlier and leave a bit later than expected.

-If your partner organization reports that you have not completed your assigned work with sufficient quality or within their assigned timeframe, or if you show up late — or fail to show up — for any of the work sessions, meetings, or events at which you’re expected — no matter the reason! — expect your course grade to be reduced significantly.
+If your partner organization reports that you have not completed your assigned work with sufficient quality or within their assigned timeframe, or if you show up late — or no-show (see policies below) — for work sessions, meetings, or events at which you’re expected, expect your course grade to be reduced.

 Attending On-Campus Meetings

 ENG 400 does not meet on campus as often as 400-level classes usually do — since you’ll already have your hands quite full with your off-campus partnership.
 The goal of the on-campus meetings is to support and evaluate the work you’re already doing, rather than add further work hours, so our on-campus meetings are infrequent.
-In-person attendance at these meetings is still required, but I promise to respect your time.
+In-person (or at least real-time) attendance at these meetings, including engaged and attentive discussion, is still required, but I promise to respect your time.

-On-Campus Meeting 1, Wed 13 Jan, 3:10pm to 4:40pm: initial meeting and check-in, troubleshooting; review of requirements and assignments (attend this meeting with 14 printed-out copies of your résumé)
+On-Campus Meeting 1, Wed 13 Jan, 3:10pm to 4:40pm: initial meeting and check-in, troubleshooting; review of requirements and assignments (for discussion at this meeting, I will circulate anonymized copies of the materials students submitted in their applications for this program, including résumés and answers to the application questions)

 On-Campus Meeting 2, Wed 20 Jan, 3:10pm to 4:40pm: first-week check-in, troubleshooting, reflections on workplace conduct, attire, and etiquette (attend this meeting dressed as you would for the workplace and bring one printed-out copy of your Individual Work Plan)

-On-Campus Meeting 4, Wed 3 Mar, 3:10pm to 5pm: discussion: how the “literary heart” can fit into, and change, non-campus workplaces (ethics, humanistic interventions, purpose); review of online projects; assignment of final presentation dates
+On-Campus Meeting 4, Wed 3 Mar, 3:10pm to 5pm: discussion: how the “literary heart” can fit into, and change, non-campus workplaces (ethics, humanistic interventions, purpose); review of online projects in progress; assignment of final presentation dates

 On-Campus Meeting 5, Wed 24 Mar, 3pm to 5pm: final presentations part 1